Quark1980/MeshCore/README.md

-##this is a experimental fork to be able to use a spi tft with touch input.
+! this is a experimental fork to be able to use a spi tft with touch input.

 ## About MeshCore